 Moreover,

 Conversely, suppose that $E:A \to A^{\alpha}$ has the generalized Rokhlin property.
-For a nonzero positive element $a$ in $A_{\infty}$ we consider the Rokhlin contraction $e$ in $A_{\infty}\cap A'$.
-We take $e_g= \alpha_{g, \infty}(e)$.
-Obviously, Since $|G| E_{\infty}(e)e^{1/2}=e^{3/2}$, we have It follows that Since $\alpha_{\infty, g}(e)$'s are positive, $ee_g=0$ for $g\ne 1$.
+For a nonzero positive element $a$ in $A_{\omega}$ we consider the Rokhlin contraction $e$ in $A_{\omega}\cap A'$.
+We take $e_g= \alpha_{g, \omega}(e)$.
+Obviously, Since $|G| E_{\omega}(e)e^{1/2}=e^{3/2}$, we have It follows that Since $\alpha_{\omega, g}(e)$'s are positive, $ee_g=0$ for $g\ne 1$.
 Therefore $e_h e_g =0$ for $g\ne h \in G$. \end{proof}

+By Theorem \ref{T:action-inclusion} there exists an inclusion of $C\sp*$-algebras of index finite-type which has the generalized tracial Rokhlin property.
+Nonetheless, it would be interesting to know whether such an example exists out of group actions. \\

-Now we proceed to show that the simplicity of $P$ when $E:A \to P$ has the generalized tracial Rokhlin property and $A$ is simple, \begin{prop} Let $P\subset A$ be an inclusion of separable unital $C\sp*$-alebras of index-finite type.
-Suppose that a conditional expectiona $E:A\to P$ has the generalized tracial Rokhlin property.
+Now we proceed to show that $P$ is simple when $E:A \to P$ has the generalized tracial Rokhlin property and $A$ is simple. \begin{prop} Let $P\subset A$ be an inclusion of separable unital $C\sp*$-algebras of index-finite type.
+Suppose that a conditional expectation $E:A\to P$ has the generalized tracial Rokhlin property.
 If $A$ is simple, then $P$ is also simple. \end{prop} \begin{proof} First observe that if $C$ is a finite direct sum of unital simple $C\sp*$-algebras, then $C\cap C'=\mathbb{C}$ implies $C$ is simple.

 Let $B=C^*\langle A, e_P \rangle$ be the basic construction and $\widehat{E}:B \to A$ the dual conditional expectation.
 Since $A$ simple, $\Index E$ is scalar and $\Index \widehat{E}=\Index E$.
 Since $B$ is stably isomorphic to $P$, we are going to show that $B\cap B'=\mathbb{C}$.
 Then this implies that $B$ is simple by Theorem \ref{T:structure} and the above observation.